 They have teeth that can bite through furniture, wires and cables, some parts of your home and even your clothes.

-It may start as a small gnaw mark, but that will get bigger, and bigger.
+It may start as a small gnaw mark, but it will get bigger.
 The weather will make it worse too.
 Eventually, it will become weak enough to crumble apart.

 2. They bring diseases

-When considering why rats are dangerous, it is prudent to remember that rats can carry diseases in with them, and some of them can be lethal to humans, and other animals (your pets, for instance).
+When considering why rats are dangerous, it is prudent to remember that rats can carry diseases with them, and some of them can be lethal to humans and other animals (your pets, for instance).

-A disease can be transmitted to a human through rat droppings (feces), urine (through the water supply too), and from some of the bugs that a rat can carry.
+Rats can transmit a disease to a human through rat droppings (feces), urine (through the water supply, too), and some bugs that a rat can carry.

 The plague is so savage that it killed about 60 percent of the population in Europe during the 14th century.
 How hazardous are rats?
 Considering this info, I would say they are extremely hazardous!

 Imagine this: Your neighbor has identified a rat problem in your area.
 They want to eliminate the rats to clear up your neighborhood and make the streets just that little bit cleaner.